Switching providers or getting insurance for the first time? Here’s what you need to start a car insurance policy.

 How To Get Car Insurance

-Before starting a car insurance policy, make sure to do your research.
+Before starting a car insurance policy, make sure to do your research, especially on coverage limits and deductibles.
 Below, we explain the process of determining the coverage you need, getting a quote, and choosing a car insurance company.

 How Do I Get Car Insurance?

-First, you will need to determine the type of coverage and amount of coverage you need.
+First, you will need to learn about the types of car insurance coverage and determine the amount of coverage you need.
 Each state has its own requirements for minimum coverage for bodily injury liability and property damage liability.
 It can also be a good idea to add optional coverage to protect yourself from other incidents.

-- Comprehensive coverage and collision coverage are great to have because they provide extra coverage in accidents and cover damage from events like theft, fallen trees, or flooding.
+- Comprehensive coverage and collision coverage: Provide extra coverage in accidents and cover damage from events like theft or vandalism, fallen trees, or flooding.

-- Uninsured/underinsured motorist coverage protects you if you get into an accident with a driver who does not have sufficient insurance protection to cover the losses.
+- Underinsured/uninsured motorist coverage: Protects you if you get into an accident with a driver who does not have sufficient insurance protection to cover the losses.

-- Roadside assistance comes in handy if you ever get a flat tire, need a tow, or run out of gas.
+- Roadside assistance: Important to have if you ever get a flat tire, need a tow, or run out of gas.